Jaykae: Acting career

 Khan plays Azaar, a cocaine dealer in Small Heath, in season two of the BBC Three comedy-drama, Man Like Mobeen.
 In 2018, he appeared as himself on season three of Chicken Shop Date.

 In the Amazon Prime Video series, Jungle, Khan plays Willow, an associate of one of the show's main villains.
 An Evening Standard review of the show states that Khan "lends a disconcerting lightness to his gangster role."

 Personal life

-Khan was born and raised in Small Heath, Birmingham and has Afghan, Egyptian, Irish and Pakistani heritage.
+Khan was born and raised in Small Heath, Birmingham, and has Afghan, Egyptian, Irish and Pakistani heritage.
 He is an avid supporter of his local football club Birmingham City.
 He had a difficult childhood and was bullied as a young child.
-He faced many problems growing up after his father left when he was 6 years old.